franciscoxavier04/pm-BIM/docs/release-notes/16-2-0/README.md

 ### Second level navigation for Relations create menu

+The + Relation menu has been reorganized with a new two-level structure, making it clearer and easier to navigate.
+The most common relations like **Related to**, **Predecessor**, **Successor**, **(New) Child**, and **Parent** are now shown directly, while less frequently used options such as Duplicates, Blocks, or Requires are grouped under Other relations.
+This helps you see the primary choices at a glance and keep your work package relations more structured.

 ![OpenProject work package Relations tab when clicking on +Relation, showing some relations unfolded under 'Other relations'](openproject-user-guide-relations-second-level-navigation.png)

 ### Select custom field format earlier when creating a new custom field